Team-This-Is-Fine/collectus-frontend/README.md

 # Collectus Front-End

 This is the repo for the front-end of the Collectus app.
-The purpose of this app is to allow users to inventory and share their collectibles.
+The purpose of this app is to allow users to inventory their collectibles.

 ### Collectus Back-End